-In 1994, Loren co-edited the book Lend the Eye a Terrible Aspect with Mason Jones.
-They wanted to confront North America at the end of the 20th century.
-Topics spanned bringing Christmas to a crack house, working as a “transsexual” prostitute, Hollywood’s effect on drive-by shootings, enduring homophobia from the police, finding one’s own ethnic identity, surviving rape, and the human need to form tribes.
+In 1994, I co-edited the book Lend the Eye a Terrible Aspect with Mason Jones.
+We wanted to confront North America at the end of the 20th century.
+Topics spanned bringing Christmas to a crack house, working as a “transsexual” (terminology has changed since 1994) prostitute, Hollywood’s effect on drive-by shootings, enduring homophobia from the police, finding one’s own ethnic identity, surviving rape, and the human need to form tribes.

 Lend the Eye collected essays, short fiction, and artwork by Americans and Canadians.
 Contributors were a who’s who of underground music and art, including Jello Biafra (of the Dead Kennedys), Don Bajema (author of Winged Shoes and a Shield), Stephen Holman (creator of the cartoons “Life with Loopy” and “Phantom Investigators”), recording artist Deborah Jaffe (Master/Slave Relationship), performance artist blackhumour, and Mark Lo (publisher of the legendary zine File 13).

 Lend the Eye a Terrible Aspect edited by Loren Rhoads and Mason Jones

 Published in paperback only.